Can I Get Abs While Bulking?- Top 5 Common Bulking Questions

 If you’re not eating enough excess calories, your body won’t have the required proteins, nutrients, and minerals required to build muscles at all!

-You don’t need to eat heaps and heaps, nor do you need to train like superman to gain basic muscles or body strength.
+You don’t need to eat heaps and heaps, nor do you need to train like Superman to gain basic muscles or body strength.
 A couple of hundred extra calories over your suggested intake, the inclusion of lean proteins, and solid workouts should help you to slowly gain muscle over time through ‘lean bulking’.
 It may take longer, but you won’t have to go through the cutting process and you will over time see progress.

 If you’re after a large increase in muscle mass and want it done fast – then bulking is absolutely necessary.
 Your body needs all of the extra fuel that it can get to grow muscles – and the usual process of a large increase in calories, intense training, and then cutting to get rid of fat is suggested.